dpatanin/X.P.-Loyd/README.md

 ### Config / Hyperparameter

-All project parameters and hyperparameter are defined inside the `ai-training/config.yaml`.
+All project parameters and hyperparameter are defined inside the `config.yaml`.
 It is intended to make changes simpler and provide an overview, rather than serving actual, project wide setting.
-Most of those variables are simply forwarded in the `master.py`.
+Though this config helps to ensure that the setup for serving the model does not differ from the training environment.

 ### Run

-Run: `python master.py`
+Run: `python train.py`

-The `master.py` will start and train a model as specified.
+The `train.py` will start and train a model as specified.
-It also includes a validation/test block which may lead to inaccurate results if run during the same initiation as the training.
-We recommend doing separate runs.

-**Important:** Don't forget to set the epsilon right to avoid random behavior during validation.

 ## Server

 To serve the model you need to install [Docker](https://www.docker.com/products/docker-desktop/) first.
 To start the server run `docker-compose up --build` from the root directory.
-This will start two containers:
+This will build and start two containers:

 - One hosting a python server to handle & process the client requests & model responses
 - One serving the model via tensorflow-serving